chrisdeaner/chrisdeaner.github.io/pages/lyrics.md

 Hope I find something good

 I used to be so full of love
-The important thing is to love.
+The important thing is to love

 #### Summer Dress 2 (Iodine)